SAAIVIGNESH-S/CKA-2024/Resources/Day09/readme.md

 ### LoadBalancer
 - Your loadbalancer service will act as nodeport if you are not using any managed cloud Kubernetes such as GKE,AKS,EKS etc. In a managed cloud environment, Kubernetes creates a load balancer within the cloud project, which redirects the traffic to the Kubernetes Loadbalancer service.
+(LoadBalancer provides publicly accessible IP addresses for external traffic distribution)

 ![image](https://github.com/piyushsachdeva/CKA-2024/assets/40286378/8f5acc88-4394-47e9-a3c5-041d396166d0)